-However, according to prominent marriage researcher, Dr. John Gottman, “The sad irony is that in trying to create the perfect life for their children…parents fail to provide what kids need most – a happy home.”
-Children, above all else, need to feel secure.
-And one of the primary ways they feel secure is in knowing their parents’ relationship with each other is on solid ground.
+Also of interest, Dr. John Gottman, a prominent marriage researcher states, “the sad irony is that in trying to create the perfect life for their children…parents fail to provide what kids need most – a happy home.”
+Above all else, children need to feel secure.
+Children feel secure when they know their parents’ relationship with each other is strong.
 One of the best gifts we can give our children is a strong, healthy marriage relationship with our spouse.
 In doing so, we model for them what a mature relationship and a secure romantic bond look like.
-Also, we are happier, less-stressed individuals, which makes for a happier, less-tense home environment.
-Not to mention that our children aren’t meant to live with us for the rest of our lives; whereas, our spouses are.
-It’s crucial that you remind yourself of this.
-Think ahead to what you want your marriage to be like once your children leave home.

 How to Quickly Reclaim Your Child-Centered Marriage